Butternut Squash Tacos

 - 1 tsp ground cumin

 - ½ tsp ground nutmeg

 - ½ tsp chili powder

 - 2 tbsp fresh cilantro

-Pile the squash into tortillas and top with crispy onions, cilantro and avocado cream sauce.
+- Pile the squash into warmed tortillas, top each taco with crispy onion strings, fresh cilantro and avocado cream sauce.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.